jh1993/UnderusedOptions/README.txt

 - Gate Remnant (3 SP): When Flame Gate expires, or if you cast this spell again when it's active, you summon a fire elemental gate next to yourself, which automatically summons a fire elemental from this spell every 7 to 10 turns.

 Frostfire Hydra:
-- Beams now benefit from both minion damage and breath damage bonuses.
+- Now only has a single beam that alternates between fire and ice.
+It counts as a breath weapon.
 - Is now a permanent minion; minion duration upgrade removed.
 - Dragon Mage (6 SP): The hydra will cast Melt on the target of its fire beam, and Freeze on the target of its ice beam.
 These spells gains all of your upgrades and bonuses.
 - Splitting (4 SP): Upon reaching 0 HP, the hydra splits into a frost hydra and a fire hydra.
-Each hydra inherits one of the frostfire hydra's beams and resistances.
+Each hydra inherits one of the frostfire hydra's elements and resistances.
+Its beam only deals damage of that element, and has a 2 turns cooldown.

 Ghostball:
 - Possession (6 SP): Units in the area of Ghostball are now possessed for a duration equal to this spell's minion duration, which can stack.
 If a possessed unit dies, summon a ghost near it with duration equal to the remaining duration of possession.
 A possessed enemy takes dark damage each turn equal to this spell's minion damage.
 A possessed ally instead has melee retaliation dealing the same amount of dark damage to enemies.